zmosDS/Dealership-Pricing-Optimization-Tool/README.md

 ## Results and Conclusion

+The Vehicle Value Estimator successfully predicts car prices with an MAE of `$1,696`.
+Given that the vehicle prices in the dataset range from `$2,000` to `$150,000`, the MAE represents a relatively small error in comparison to the overall price range.
+The average vehicle price is approximately `$26,739`, meaning the MAE accounts for around `6.3%` of the average price, which indicates that the model provides reasonably accurate predictions.

-The **Vehicle Value Estimator** successfully predicts car prices with an impressive MAE of approximately $1,600.
-The LightGBM model's high performance, coupled with its ability to handle categorical data, ensures that the predictions are accurate and robust across a variety of vehicle types.
-The dashboard provides an intuitive interface, making the tool accessible even to non-technical users.
+The LightGBM model's ability to handle categorical data contributes to its high performance, making the predictions both accurate and robust across a variety of vehicle types.
+Additionally, the dashboard provides an intuitive interface, making the tool accessible even to non-technical users.

-By building this project, I have demonstrated my ability to:
+**By building this project, I have demonstrated my ability to:**
 - Collect and preprocess data.
 - Explore and analyze the relationships within the dataset.
 - Build, tune, and evaluate machine learning models.